ycpei/ypei.me/posts/2018-04-10-update-open-research.md

 __NDAs__.
 It is assumed that when establishing a research collaboration, or just having a discussion, the joint work in progress belongs to all those involved, and no one has the freedom to disclose any information e.g. intermediate results without getting permission from all collaborators.
 In effect this amounts to signing an NDA.
 NDAs are harmful because they restrict people's freedom from sharing information that can benefit their own or others' research.
-Considering that in contrast to the private sector, the primary goal of academia is to better human knowledge but not for profit, NDAs in research are unacceptable.
+Considering that in contrast to the private sector, the primary goal of academia is knowledge but not profit, NDAs in research are unacceptable.

 __Reproducibility__.
-Papers written down are not necessarily reproducible, even though they have appeared on peer-reviewed journals.
+Research papers written down are not necessarily reproducible, even though they have appeared on peer-reviewed journals.
 This is because the peer-review process is opaque and the proofs in the papers may not be clear to everyone.
 To make things worse, there are no open channels to discuss results in these papers and one may have to rely on interacting with the small circle of the informed.
 One example is folk theorems.
 Another is trade secrets required to decipher published works.